StarRocks/starrocks/docs/en/data_source/catalog/iceberg_catalog.md

 Required: No

 Description: The credential to exchange for a token in the OAuth2 client credentials flow with the server.
-A `token` or `credential` is required for `OAUTH2` security.
+A `token` or `credential` is required for `OAUTH2` authorization protocol.
 Example: `AbCdEf123456`.

 ###### iceberg.catalog.oauth2.scope